 Pursuant to Section 102(b)(7) of the DGCL, Article Fifth(4) of Revlon's certificate of incorporation provides that no director of the registrant will be personally liable to the registrant or any of its stockholders for monetary damages for breach of such director's fiduciary duty as a director, except for liability (i) for any breach of the director's duty of loyalty to the registrant or its stockholders, (ii) for acts or omissions not in good faith or that involve intentional misconduct or a knowing violation of law, (iii) pursuant to Section 174 of the DGCL or (iv) for any transaction from which the director derived an improper personal benefit.
-Pursuant to Article Fifth(4) of Revlon's certificate of incorporation, any repeal or modification of Article Fifth(4) by the stockholders of Revlon will not adversely affect any right or protection of a director of the registrant existing at the time of such repeal or modification.
+Pursuant to Article Fifth(4) of Revlon's certificate of incorporation, any repeal or modification of Article Fifth(4) by the stockholders of Revlon will not adversely affect any right or protection of a director of the registrant existing at the time of such repeal or modification with respect to acts or omissions occurring prior to such repeal or modification.